flanfranco/itba-cde-tpf-python-applications/README.md

 * stocks_conn_port = '5432'
 * stocks_conn_db = 'airflow'

-Related to the data model, in the same config.py file are another two variables used to parametrize the schema and table name.
+📎 Related to the data model, in the same config.py file are another two variables used to parametrize the schema and table name.

 * stocks_conn_schema = 'itba_stock_ticker'
 * stocks_conn_daily_ticker_table = 'stock_ticker_daily'

-This two variables are used in the SQL create queries presented in the `stocks_etl_dag.py` and are executed in the first dag task `create_schema_table_if_not_exists` with the IF NOT EXIST clause.
+This two variables are used in the SQL create queries presented in the `stocks_etl_dag.py` and are executed in the first dag task `create_schema_table_if_not_exists` with IF NOT EXISTS.

-The `PostgresqlClient` (dags/utils/postgresql_cli.py) python class was developed following the `SqLiteClient` of the practical Airflow coursework, in order to connect with the Postgres DB.
+📎 The `PostgresqlClient` (dags/utils/postgresql_cli.py) python class was developed in order to connect with the Postgres DB following the `SqLiteClient` class of the practical Airflow coursework.
 The main difference of that class is in the db_uri (that use all the postgres necessary params) and the possibility to consider the schema name in the `insert_from_frame` method.

-In reference of the `stocks_etl_dag` developed, consists in three main steps:
+👷‍♂️ ⚙️ Now, in reference of the `stocks_etl_dag` developed, consists in three main steps:
 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/01_stocks_etl_dag.png)

-1. Obtaining the daily data from the stock api.
-Filtering (by execution day) and using xcom passing it to the another task.
-One important thing to take into account in this task, is that the response obtained from stock api is stored in a raw folder.
-In prod enviroments is convinient (a good practice) storing (for example in a S3 bucket) the raw data, and then, in a subsecuent stg/process task access it, process it and then continues with the pipeline.
-This daily get task also has the folowing variables to configure (/dags/utils/config.py) the stock api request:
+📌 Obtaining the daily data from the stock api, filtering (by execution day) and using xcom passing it to the another task.

+ℹ️ One important thing to take into account in this task, is that the response obtained from stock api is stored in a 📁 raw folder (before to process it).
+In prod environments is convenient (a good practice) storing (for example in a S3 bucket) the raw data, and then, in a subsequent stg/process task access it, process it and then continues with the pipeline.
+This daily get task also has the following variables to configure (/dags/utils/config.py) the stock api request:
 * stocks_symbols_list = ["GOOG", "MSFT", "AMZN"]
 * stocks_api_base_url = 'https://www.alphavantage.co/query'
 * stocks_api_function = 'TIME_SERIES_DAILY'